 Alan Scherstuhl is film editor and writer at Voice Media Group and its film partner, the Village Voice.
-VMG publications include LA Weekly, Denver Westword, Phoenix New Times, Miami New Times, Broward-Palm Beach New Times, Houston Press, Dallas Observer and OC Weekly>.
+VMG publications include L.A.
+Weekly, Denver Westword, Phoenix New Times, Miami New Times, Broward-Palm Beach New Times, Houston Press and Dallas Observer.

 Here’s a man-vs.-nature sailing story with a significant difference.
 Rather than a rousing testament to the human spirit, James Marsh’s The Mercy examines a failure to triumph, the kind of tragedy that rarely gets blown up into a movie.
 In...

 Straight from the “Here’s Why We Can’t Have Nice Things” Department, Dyana Winkler and Tina Brown’s vital United Skates works as a celebration, lament and exciting overview of its subject: the roller rink as African-American community...

 24 days ago | Film and TV

 Pike’s Colvin is haunted by visions of carnage she has seen, sometimes imagining that her London home is a bombed-out shell of itself, that a little girl she saw die is lying in her own bed.